 As a certified Alaska State Naturalist, he led sea kayaking, canoeing and backpacking trips out of Juneau until he opened his own guide service on an island in Washington.
 Preferring to look at siskins instead of spreadsheets, after two years he sold his company to a new environmental education center and became a staff naturalist, leading kids’ programs, facilitating corporate sustainability retreats and teaching natural history and ecology to University of Washington graduate students.
-His travels over the years have taken him to Uganda, Rwanda, Kenya, Tanzania, Ethiopia, Mexico, Alaska, Brazil, Canada, Scotland, India, Nepal, Indonesia, Thailand, Malaysia, Singapore, Belgium, Germany, The Netherlands, Sweden, England, Turkey, and Honduras.
-Top on his bucket list are Antarctica, Madagascar, Botswana, Namibia, the Galapagos and China.
+His travels over the years have taken him to Uganda, Rwanda, Kenya, Tanzania, Ethiopia, Madagascar, Mexico, Alaska, Brazil, Canada, Scotland, India, Nepal, Indonesia, Thailand, Malaysia, Singapore, Belgium, Germany, The Netherlands, Sweden, England, Turkey, and Honduras.
+Top on his bucket list are Antarctica, Botswana, Namibia, the Galapagos and China.
 Mark lives with his wife and two sons in Gold Hill, a tiny mountain town in the Front Range of Colorado.
 Mark is a proud member of Nat Hab’s Green Team, which actively looks for ways to increase the sustainability of our office and our trips.

 Praise from Natural Habitat travelers: